Skip to main content

 The UUID is considered empty if it contains all zeros (zero UUID).

-The function also works for arrays or strings.
+The function also works for Arrays and Strings.

 Arguments